Yaya-Cout/Nwagyu/src/guide/help/faq.md

 easy to save raw files using
 [NumWorks Connector](https://yaya-cout.github.io/Numworks-connector/#/).

-Nofrendo backups have the extension ".ss0".
+Nofrendo backups have the ".ss0" extension and Peanut-GB have ".gbs".

 ::: warning
 On N0120, most third-party tools are not supported, so don't try to backup your